jittakal/ecs-task-notifier/README.md

 **Task Notifier:**

-The Task Notifier is implemented adhering to the event-driven architecture modern pattern, leveraging AWS serverless services such as three Lambda functions and two SQS queues to execute notification triggering concurrently.
+The Task Notifier is implemented following the modern event-driven architecture pattern, leveraging AWS serverless services.
+Specifically, it utilizes three Lambda functions and two SQS queues to trigger notifications concurrently.

 - ECS Service Discovery Lambda:

 This Lambda function is triggered by messages in the observer SQS queue.
-It retrieves a list of all ECS services for the specified cluster and filters those with specific key-value pairs, such as `NOTIFY_ME_CONTAINER_PORT` and `NOTIFY_ME_API_URI`, part of the dockerlabels section in the TaskDefinition.
-It then prepares a message for each filtered ECS service and publishes it to the `ecs_service` SQS queue for further processing.
+It retrieves a list of all ECS services for the specified cluster and filters them based on specific key-value pairs, such as `NOTIFY_ME_CONTAINER_PORT` and `NOTIFY_ME_API_URI`, which are part of the `dockerlabels` section in the TaskDefinition.
+Subsequently, it prepares a message for each filtered ECS service and publishes it to the `ecs_service` SQS queue for further processing.

 ```json
 {